The Best Healthy Zucchini Bread Muffins

 Milk: If you don’t want to use dairy milk, almond milk, cashew milk, or oat milk would work.

 Oat Flour: You can substitute oat flour with whole wheat flour (1:1 ratio) and it will work great.
-You can also substitute with gluten-free oat flour.
+I have not tried substituting with all purpose flour, but I think it might work.
+To make gluten free, you can also use certified gluten-free oat flour.
 Here is our favorite Homemade Oat Flour Recipe.
 DO NOT substitute almond or coconut flour.
 It will not work.

 Chocolate Chips or Nuts: Both are optional, but both are delicious in this recipe.